Avir4m/AutoSpace/README.md

     * General Performance
       * Removed socketio for better performance.
-      * Backend time formatting to timeago
+      * Backend time formatting to timeago.
+      * Image compression for loading times.

     * Restructured API
       * Restructured API to be more readable.